mog96/Seed/README.md

 ### `waiting-room.js`
 See session.js — nearly identical.
 This module controls the waiting room page (`welcome.html` template).
-  - `TODO: Unify with session.js.`
+  - `// TODO: Unify with session.js.`

 ### `quiz.js`
 Controls quiz.
 Fairly straightforward -- code should be easy to read and understand.

 ### `tutorial.js` and `tutorial2.js`
 Control the tutorial.
 Mostly copied from `game.js` with minor changes.
-  - `TODO: Combine into a single file.
+  - `// TODO: Combine into a single file.
 May even be combined into game.js.`

 ### `game.js`
 A lot going on here.
 Opens a GameConnection WebSocket.
 Most data saved in dataModel rather than $scope as it persists through the loading of a new page.